yanxi-chen/Trinity-RFT/en/main/_sources/tutorial/develop_operator.md

 In Trinity-RFT, the operator module is responsible for processing experience data in the buffer module.
 It supports existing data processing capabilities from [Data-Juicer](https://github.com/modelscope/data-juicer) naturally, and allows developers to implement their own operators as well.
 By customizing operators, developers can implement various data processing functionalities, such as data augmentation, filtering, and transformation.
 You can even implement advantages/returns calculation as operators, as shown in {ref}`Algorithms <Algorithms>` section.

-- **DataJuicerOperator** ({class}`trinity.data.operators.DataJuicerOperator`): The operator that wraps the data processing operators from Data-Juicer.
+- **DataJuicerOperator** ({class}`trinity.buffer.operators.DataJuicerOperator`): The operator that wraps the data processing operators from Data-Juicer.
 It provides a simple interface for developers to list the Data-Juicer operators they want to use.
 The full list of Data-Juicer operators can be found [here](https://modelscope.github.io/data-juicer/en/main/docs/Operators.html).
-- **ExperienceOperator** ({class}`trinity.data.operators.ExperienceOperator`): The base class for all operators used in experience data processing.
+- **ExperienceOperator** ({class}`trinity.buffer.operators.ExperienceOperator`): The base class for all operators used in experience data processing.
 It defines the interface and common functionalities that all operators should have.
 Each operator processes a batch of experience data and returns the processed data with metrics for logging.
-- **ExperiencePipeline** ({class}`trinity.data.pipelines.ExperiencePipeline`): The experience data processing pipeline that manages a sequence of operators.
+- **ExperiencePipeline** ({class}`trinity.buffer.pipelines.ExperiencePipeline`): The experience data processing pipeline that manages a sequence of operators.
 It takes raw experiences from the `Explorer`, passes them through each operator in the pipeline, and writes the final processed experiences into the input buffer of the `Trainer`.

 ```{note}
 Except for `ExperiencePipeline`, Trinity-RFT also provides `TaskPipeline` for task data processing.